kosamad/the-meadow-project/README.md

 ## Future Features

-- Integration of an Order viewing system for admin to be able to see all orders without logging into the Django admin panel, rather than relying on the email automatically sent.
+1. Order viewing system - Integration of an Order viewing system for admin to be able to see all orders without logging into the Django admin panel, rather than relying on the email automatically sent.

-- In this project, one of the initial goals was to implement efficient stock management for admin staff.
+2. Stock/Ticket management- In this project, one of the initial goals was to implement efficient stock management for admin staff.
 Due to time constraints, this feature has not yet been fully integrated.
 Currently, admin staff receive email reminders to check stock levels following each order.
 However, plans for future development include integrating stock management into the backend.
 This will leverage the existing code in the products app, where the is_infinite_stock field (a BooleanField with a default value of False and a help text of 'Check if stock is infinite for this product.') was left in place to demonstrate the intended functionality.
 Once implemented, stock levels will be automatically updated in the backend after orders are processed.
 Initially set by the superuser, the stock levels will adjust based on product sales.
 When a product is no longer available, it will be displayed as 'Out of stock' on the site.
 This enhancement will streamline inventory management and ensure that stock levels are accurately reflected in real-time, improving the overall efficiency for admin staff and enhancing the user experience.

-- Implementing a rating system for products and events would significantly enhance the user experience and drive engagement on the site as users are more likely to engage with products that have high ratings and positive feedbac.
+3. Rating system - Implementing a rating system for products and events would significantly enhance the user experience and drive engagement on the site as users are more likely to engage with products that have high ratings and positive feedbac.
 This can lead to increased purchases.
 It can also aid admins identify problem areas of the site.
 Again, due to time constraints this hasn't been integrated but the intial code (to show intent) is present "rating = models.DecimalField(max_digits=6, decimal_places=2, null=True, blank=True)"

--  Implement whitespace validation for blog posts, products, and events.
+4. Further whitespace validation-  Implement whitespace validation for blog posts, products, and events.
 Currently, this validation has not been incorporated.
 Although it is expected that admin staff will carefully add content to these sections, and will correct any mistakes if they submit a form without text in the body or description fields, adding whitespace validation would make the system more robust.
 Ensuring that these fields are not empty and do not contain only whitespace will enhance data integrity and improve the overall reliability of the site.

-- An image hosting site, such as Cloudinary could be integrated to improve the management and performance of images on the site.
+5. Image hosting system - An image hosting site, such as Cloudinary could be integrated to improve the management and performance of images on the site.

-- Integration of a banner to advertise selected products or events could enhance visibility and drive user engagement.
+6. Advertisment banner - Integration of a banner to advertise selected products or events could enhance visibility and drive user engagement.
 For instance, when a user is browsing for bouquets, an admin could use the banner to highlight that the Meadow Project also offers events.
 This feature would allow admin staff to easily promote specific products, services, or special offers.
 By drawing attention to these additional offerings, the site can effectively inform users of complementary services and encourage cross-selling opportunities.

+7. Social media log in - Integration of social media login options.
+This would greatly enhance user experience by offering a convenient and quick way for users to access their accounts.
+This functionality allows users to log in using their existing social media credentials, such as from platforms like Facebook, Google, or Twitter.

+8. Discout Codes - Implementing a discount code feature would allow users to apply promotional codes during checkout.
+This can enhance the user experience and incentivise purchases, while also enabling admin staff to manage promotions effectively.

+9. Track sales data - allow admin staff to export and analyse sales data from the site.

 ## Technologies